valory-xyz/erc20-token-bridge/README.md

 Bridged token balance on Ethereum: 0.0
 ```

-### Deposit tokens from Polygon to Ethereum where the receiver address matches the sender one
+### Bridging tokens from Polygon to Ethereum where the receiver address matches the sender one

+> :warning: **Warning** <br />
+> It is recommended to start bridging a small amount first to build confidence in the process.

 Required parameters:
 - `-o deposit`: deposit operation;
 - `-a amount_tokens`: amount of tokens in ether value.